alorence/django-modern-rpc/docs/source/basic_usage/settings.rst

 Settings
 ========

-In your project's settings, you can override some variable to customize behavior of django-modern-rpc.
+Django-modern-rpc behavior can be customized by defining some values in global ``settings.py``.
+This page show the list of variables and their default values.

 Basic configuration
 ===================
-.. autodata:: modernrpc.config.MODERNRPC_METHODS_MODULES
+.. autoattribute:: modernrpc.config.DefaultValues.MODERNRPC_METHODS_MODULES

 JSON Serialization and deserialization
 ======================================
 You can configure how JSON-RPC handler will serialize and unserialize data:

-.. autodata:: modernrpc.config.MODERNRPC_JSON_DECODER
+.. autoattribute:: modernrpc.config.DefaultValues.MODERNRPC_JSON_DECODER
-.. autodata:: modernrpc.config.MODERNRPC_JSON_ENCODER
+.. autoattribute:: modernrpc.config.DefaultValues.MODERNRPC_JSON_ENCODER

 Internally, the default `JSON encoder used is provided by Django <https://github.com/django/django/blob/master/django/core/serializers/json.py#L90>`_, it improves the builtin python encoder behavior::